sreejita09/experiment-1-/README.md

 # Experiment 1
 # AIM:
-To install Visual Studio Code and writing a program to print hello world, and calculator program
+Downloading and Installing VS Code, (Hello World and Calculator program)

 # Theory:
 VS code is a code editor that allows you to run all types of programs and codes if the suitable extensions are added.
 In the codes, MinGW is used to add the c++ extension